Cloudef/orbment/README.rst

 :Build: |build|_

 Orbment is modular compositor for Wayland with flexible plugin architecture where plugins may co-operate with each other.
-The core consist of 2 C source files which provide plugin management, api and hooks.
+The core consist of small code base which provide plugin management, and hooks api for plugins.
 Core plugins are used to provide functionality you would expect from bare bones tiling window manager.

 OPTIONS